defold/defold.github.io/llms/manuals/importing-models.md

 ## Using a model
 Once you have the model imported into Defold you can use it in a [Model component](https://defold.com/llms/manuals/model.md).

-## Exporting to glTF and Collada
+## Exporting to glTF
-The exported *.gltf* or *.dae* file contain all the vertices, edges and faces that make up the model, as well as _UV coordinates_ (what part of the texture image maps to a certain part of the mesh) if you have defined them, the bones in the skeleton and animation data.
+The exported *.gltf* file contain all the vertices, edges and faces that make up the model, as well as _UV coordinates_ (what part of the texture image maps to a certain part of the mesh) if you have defined them, the bones in the skeleton and animation data.

 * A detailed description on polygon meshes can be found on http://en.wikipedia.org/wiki/Polygon_mesh.